djsincla/TA_VeloCloud/README.md

 Interval - How often (in seconds) do we poll VCO for event data.
 We dont want to poll too often so 120-600 seconds is ideal.

 # Issues
-0120-1 - The API call to VeloCloud Orchestrator incorporates a start and end interval.
+0120-1 - Low - The API call to VeloCloud Orchestrator incorporates a start and end interval.
 Start interval does not update if an API call to VeloCloud Orchestrator returns no data.
+A fix will be to update the start interval if no data is returned.

 # Sample Log